 An information sheet that lists microfilm reel numbers for the indexes of names and the actual applications is also available.
 Microfilm may be borrowed by any library or institution, within or outside Canada, that is equipped with a microfilm reader.
 Requests for loan must be submitted by the borrowing institution and should clearly identify the source and reel numbers required.
 Métis Scrip Records have been digitized and can be consulted online.

 Participation of Aboriginal People in Military Activities

 Many aboriginal people have participated in Canadian military forces through the years.
 For example, they were among the more than 600,000 Canadians who enlisted in the Canadian Expeditionary Force during the First World War (1914-1918).
 Although it is not current practice to mention the aboriginal origin of a soldier in his military personnel file, some do mention it.
-The Soldiers of the First World War (1914-1918) database at Library and Archives Canada contains military personnel files.
+The Personnel Records of the First World War database at Library and Archives Canada contains military personnel files.
 It can be searched by the names of individuals.
 In addition, several hundred thousand images of the attestation (enlistment) papers from those files have been scanned and are available online.
 Scanning will continue until all are available online.

 Employees of the Canadian Forces and the Federal Public Service since 1918

 Library and Archives Canada holds records and personnel files of former employees of the Canadian Armed Forces and of the federal public service since the end of the First World War.
 These files are restricted in accordance with the Privacy Act, and access to personal information about a living individual requires that person's written consent.